AVS-Orchestration/avs-toolkit/illustrative-example/VS-000_intake-extraction.md

 # VS-000: Intake & Extraction
 ```
 ARCHITECT'S GUIDE: VS-000
 This is the "Entry Gate" for the Resume Tailoring Stream.
-It uses Gemini + Google Search to scrape a URL and extract
+It uses Gemini + Google to create a company profile to use as context for the resume creation process.
-the fundamental identity of the opportunity.
 ```
 metadata:
   story_id: "VS-000"
-  version: "1.2"
+  version: "1.4"
   author: "Patrick Heaney"
   status: "active"
   preferred_model: "llama3"